theochem/horton/doc/dev_howto_use_git.rst

 Horton uses `Git <http://git-scm.com/>`_ for version control.

-This section goes through the basics.
-Although the commands below are specific for Git, most of the good practices are general and also apply to other modern VCSs such Bazaar or Mercurial.
+This section goes through the basics of version control.
+Although the commands below are specific to Git, the following entails good practices that can be generalized and applied to other modern version control systems (VCS) such Bazaar or Mercurial.

-The purpose of a VCS is to allow many different people to make modifications in the same program without messing things up.
-VCS software also makes life much easier for someone who has to merge different developments into one common source tree.
+A VCS allows many people to store and modify the same program while keeping track of all the changes.
+VCS software also helps you merge different developments into one common source tree.

 Git configuration